jeremehancock/Dev-Dashboard/README.md

 - Add your laptop's SSH Key to Pi Zero `ssh-copy-id pi@pizero.local` or whatever hostname you set using the '-hn' flag to make it easier to login

 If you want to add more projects after intial setup you can either add repos to the `setup/build.conf` file and re-run `bash build.sh` or manually clone repos into the `/var/www/html/` directory on the pi and they should show up in your dashboard.

+The `Labs` section of the dashboard is there for tinkering with GitHub repos and other projects.
+So you can clone a GitHub repo manually into `/var/www/html` to test out some code.
+This section is not meant to be persistent but more of a sandbox.